-Solar energy, as the largest energy resource on Earth, is a viable source of renewable power because it is free and easily available.
-Organic solar cells are a promising low-cost renewable energy technology that offers multiple advantages, including flexibility, semi-transparency, significantly lower manufacturing costs, and possible integration into a variety of products, over their inorganic counterparts.
+Solar energy, as the largest energy resource on Earth, is a viable source of the wable lower because it is free and easily available.
+Organic solar cells are a promising low-cost renewable energy technology that offers multiple advantages, including flexibility, semi-transparency significantly lower manufacturing costs, and possible integration into a variety of products, over their horganic counterparts.
 Organic photovoltaics are limited, however, by their low power conversion efficiencies and narrow absorption ranges.
-The goal of this project was to expand the absorption spectrum and increase efficiency by incorporating two photoactive polymers, Poly(3-hexylthiophene) (P3HT) and Poly[9#-hepta-decanyl-2,7-carbazole-alt-5,5- (4#,7#-di-2-thienyl-2#,1#,3#-benzothiadiazole)] (PCDTBT), and graphene into self-assembled organic solar cells.
+The goal of this project was to expand the absorption spectrum and increase efficiency by incorporating two photoactive polymers, Poly(3-hexylthiophete) (P3HT) and Poly[9#-hepta-decanyl-2,7-carbazole-alt-5,5- (4#,7#-di-2-th/exyl-2#,1#,3#/benzothiadiazole)] (PCDTBT),